 “Whenever you stand praying, forgive, if you have anything against anyone; so that your Father in heaven may also forgive you your trespasses.”
 (Mark 11:25)

 This is the outworking of his summary of the Law into two commandments,

-When a scribe accepts that these two commandments are more important than animal sacrifices, Jesus assures him that his is not far from the Kingdom.
+When a scribe accepted that these two commandments were more important than animal sacrifices, Jesus assured him that he is not far from the Kingdom.

 In Mark, the events of Easter are the consequence of Jesus declaring that having a right relationship with God is something we can do ourselves, for free, with no mediator or sacrifice, right now!

 Or if there is a sacrifice, the sacrifice is to forgive others.
 That’s it.
 Sound too easy?
 Try doing it!

 Perhaps it is not surprising that Jews preferred to buy a sacrifice to pay for forgiveness.
 Or that the church did such a roaring trade selling pardons and indulgences before the Reformation.
 Our world would crumble if the two billion Christians around the world took Jesus seriously on this.
 Maybe that was the idea.

 According to Jesus, God’s forgiveness of us is intertwined with our forgiveness of others.
 In Mark 11:25, Matt 6:11 and Luke 6:37 it depends on us forgiving others.
 Here Jesus is confronting those who presume they are forgiven and part of the in crowd, not heaping another burden on the backs of those who are abused or oppressed.

 Given these explicit statements and stories, why is the most common Easter story about Jesus that he brings about our forgiveness for us!
 Placating God by dying in our place.
 The atoning sacrifice for our sins.
 The very opposite of what he is on about in the synoptics.